 The result of the experiment should conclude that when one liquid is diminished or elevated, it is impossible to be fully either at the same time in one vessel.
 It would be illogical, a contradiction of substance.

 Joe asked a Trinitarian for five dollars, and he responded, 'I don’t have five dollars.'
 However, Joe noticed that he was holding a five dollar bill in his hand.

 He then questioned him and asked, 'Why did you lie to me?'

 The Trinitarian replied, 'When I said I didn’t have five dollars, I meant that in my right hand I did not have it.
 However, it is true that in my left hand I do have five dollars.'

 Joe responded, 'Either you have the five dollars, or not.'

 'How can you have, and then not have five dollars at the same time?'

-- The Preconceived Notions Concerning the Gospel of John, Chapter 1
+- The Preconceived Notions Of The Trinity Doctrine In John Chapter 1

-Many will read John 1:1 with a preconceived notion that "the Word" is a separate person as God.
+Many will read John 1:1 in the Christian Bible with a preconceived notion that the 'Word' is a separate person as God.
 This does not hold true when the first chapter is examined more carefully and put into context.

 © 2015 PlanksandNails